Dover Mall: 2010s

+In November 2013, Dick's Sporting Goods opened as the mall's sixth anchor.
+To create the store, a 53183 sqft addition was constructed on the southwest side of the building.
+The addition required permanently removing one mall entrance, along with an attached side corridor and the former Ruby Tuesday space.
+Several other stores were added at the same time, including Forever 21 as a junior anchor.

 In 2017, the movie theater was rebranded to AMC Classic Dover 14 after Carmike Cinemas was purchased by AMC.

+Also in 2017, Simon proposed building a retail power center behind the mall, which would house numerous big-box stores and restaurants.
+Under the proposal, the mall would receive a dedicated highway exit from nearby Route 1.
+These plans eventually fell through due to high construction costs and the mall's increasing struggles.

-On May 3, 2018, Sears Holdings announced that the Sears location at Dover Mall would be closing as part of a plan to close 42 stores nationwide.
+In May 2018, Sears Holdings announced that the Sears location at Dover Mall would be closing as part of a plan to close 42 stores nationwide.
 Liquidation sales began on May 18, 2018 and the store closed in August 2018.
 The Sears Auto Center closed by the end of 2018.

-A children's play area was added to the former Sears court in 2019.
+In 2019, a children's play area was added to the former Sears court.

 2020s

-The Pier 1 Imports store in Dover Commons closed in early 2020 due to the chain's bankruptcy.
+In early 2020, Pier 1 Imports in Dover Commons closed due to the chain's bankruptcy.
 It was replaced by a Boot Barn in 2022.